The Netherlands should consider exiting the euro, argues Lex Hoogduin, a former director of the country’s central bank.

 “I don’t see what we stand to gain from this,” says Hoogduin.

-Dutch finance minister Sigrid Kaag, a former UN diplomat, has co-authored a proposal for reform with her Spanish counterpart, the socialist minister Nadia Calviño.
+Dutch finance minister Sigrid Kaag, a former UN diplomat, has co-authored a proposal for reform with her Spanish counterpart, the socialist Nadia Calviño.

 It is alarming that the minister of finance, and the Dutch cabinet, don’t wholeheartedly support the German position.